holepunchto/hypercore/README.md

 Emitted when a block is downloaded from a peer.

+#### `core.on('remote-contiguous-length', length)`

+Emitted when the max known contiguous `length` from a remote, ie `core.remoteContiguousLength`, is updated.
+Not emitted when core is truncated since that is a local update rather than a remote change.

 #### `Hypercore.MAX_SUGGESTED_BLOCK_SIZE`

 The constant for max size (15MB) for blocks appended to Hypercore.
 This max ensures blocks are replicated smoothly.